somdattagoswami/Operator-Learning-for-aortic-aneurysms/README.md

 ## Datasets

 The datasets are generated in FEBio.
-Details of data generation is mentioned in the manuscript.
+Details of data generation are mentioned in the manuscript.

 ## Clone